maddevsio/mad-radiator/README.md

 $ touch radiator.js
 ```

-* In the file you need to import radiator and build config for running(see config section):
+*In the file, you need to import the radiator and pass the configs optionally for each module (see the configuration section):

 ```javascript
 const { radiator } = require('@maddevs/mad-radiator')